mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 You can find higher-quality candidates if you reach out to them proactively instead of waiting for them to apply.
 The best candidates are generally too busy with their existing clients to check job boards aggressively for new postings.

-Writers receive generic spam job solicitations all the time, so a personalized invitation instantly makes you stand out as a client who respects their work.
+Writers receive spammy, generic job solicitations all the time.
+A personalized invitation distinguishes you as a client who respects their work.
 Mention specifics about their writing and why they seem like a good match for the job.

-Make it clear that you're not offering them a job right off the bat.
+Make it clear that you're not hiring them right off the bat.
 You should exchange a few messages to gauge your chemistry together before making a formal offer.

 ## Interview candidates

 When hiring writers, my top priority is evaluating their published content.
 It's impossible to learn this by asking them lots of questions, so I keep my interviews short and quickly hire the writer for a paid trial (see [below](#start-a-paid-trial)).

 Still, the interview does give you a glimpse into what it's like working with this person.
 Do the two of you communicate well, or does it take several back and forths before a question is sufficiently stated and answered?
-Are their personality and working style compatible with yours?
+Is their working style compatible with yours?

 | Signs of a <font color="red">bad</font> candidate | Signs of a <font color="green">good</font> candidate |
 |--------------------------|---------------------------|